alwynmathew/CEP-DLcourse/README.md

 Contains python notebooks used on 3rd day of the hands-on session on Convolutional Neural Network(CNN).

 _NOTE: This repo consist of very basic examples for ML/DL beginners.
-Thus, to make it as easy as possible all examples can be directly run on [Google colab](https://colab.research.google.com/)._
+Thus, to make it as easy as possible all examples can be directly run on [Google colab](https://colab.research.google.com/) with Google Drive._

  ## Files